jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 - [`ComparisonStage`](https://github.com/dn-m/PitchSpellingTools/blob/1de9c94c05b7c23e5ff60dccff8d070ba5d48a36/PitchSpellingTools/ComparisonStage.swift): Compares potential `PitchSpelling` options for a given `Dyad`.
 - [`Edge`](https://github.com/dn-m/PitchSpellingTools/blob/1de9c94c05b7c23e5ff60dccff8d070ba5d48a36/PitchSpellingTools/Edge.swift): Wraps two `Node` objects, with a `rank`.

+Both `Node` and `Edge` objects may be ranked.
+The reason for this is shown in the next section.

 #### Comparison Stages

 There are three cases possible when attempting to spell a `Dyad`: